hotmobmobile/hotmob-android-sdk/README.md

 ```

 ### Banner in ListView
-To create the Hotmob Banner in ListView, please refer to the steps in "[Banner](#banner)", and add the following additional steps:
+To create the Hotmob Banner in ListView, please refer to the steps in [Banner](#banner), and add the following additional steps:

 #### ListView